 At Southeast, you are encouraged to consider many academic and career interests.
 Our academic advisors can help by providing guidance related to course selection and registration.
-If you haven’t selected a major, the University Studies advisor can provide you with assistance.
+If you haven’t selected a major, the General Education advisor can provide you with assistance.

 A list of Southeast academic departments and units with links to the respective Web sites.